MyPiDrone/MyPiModule/README.md

 * Video functions: ** NEW in 2.3 **

-    - Video Wifibroadcast ON/OFF (default ON) : RC6 LOW or RC6 HIGH
+    - Video Wifibroadcast ON/OFF (default ON) : RC6 LOW (OFF) or RC6 HIGH (ON)
-    - Video recording h264 format on SD card : automatic start/stop with Drone Armed/Disarmed
+    - Video recording in h264 format on SD card : automatic start/stop with Drone Armed/Disarmed
-    - Photos JPEG on SD card (on per minute) : automatic start/stop with Drone Armed/Disarmed
+    - Photos JPEG on SD card (one snapshot per minute) : automatic start/stop with Drone Armed/Disarmed
     - Videos and photos are stored in /root/fpv/videos directory
     - Viewing last Video with Wifibroadcast (redo video) : STANDBY + DISARMED, LOW YAW (RC4) and PITCH HIGH (RC2) (Warning : during redo video the MyPiModule is paused)